-6.5 Physical Intervention Policy
+6.5 Physical Intervention

-Our policy on physical intervention by staff is set out in a separate document (as well as also being referred to in the Behaviour Management and Anti bullying policies) and is reviewed annually by the governing body.
+Our policy on physical intervention by staff is set out in our Behaviour Management Policy and is reviewed annually by the governing body.
 We acknowledge that staff must only ever use physical intervention as a last resort, and that at all times it must be the minimum force necessary to prevent injury to themselves, another person or property.
-Individual Risk Assessments are completed for particular pupils who have a higher likelihood of needing physical intervention and/or restraint and all staff at Drumbeat are provided with Positive Handling training.
+Individual Risk Assessments are completed for particular pupils who have a higher likelihood of needing physical intervention and/or restraint and staff who work closely with these students are provided with additional Positive Handling training.